yao-pkg/pkg/README.md

     --public-packages    force specified packages to be considered public --no-bytecode        skip bytecode generation and include source files as plain js --no-native-build    skip native addons build
-    --no-signature       skip signature of the final executable on macos --no-dict            comma-separated list of packages names to ignore dictionaries.
+    --no-dict            comma-separated list of packages names to ignore dictionaries.
 Use --no-dict * to disable all dictionaries
-    -C, --compress       [default=None] compression algorithm = Brotli or GZip
+    -C, --compress       [default=None] compression algorithm = Brotli or GZip --sea                (Experimental) compile give file using node's SEA feature.
+Requires node v20.0.0 or higher and only single file is supported

   Examples:

-  - Makes executables for Linux, macOS and Windows
+  – Makes executables for Linux, macOS and Windows
     $ pkg index.js
-  - Takes package.json from cwd and follows 'bin' entry
+  – Takes package.json from cwd and follows 'bin' entry
     $ pkg .
-  - Makes executable for particular target machine
+  – Makes executable for particular target machine
-    $ pkg -t node16-win-arm64 index.js
+    $ pkg -t node14-win-arm64 index.js
-  - Makes executables for target machines of your choice
+  – Makes executables for target machines of your choice
-    $ pkg -t node16-linux,node18-linux,node16-win index.js
+    $ pkg -t node16-linux,node18-linux,node18-win index.js
-  - Bakes '--expose-gc' and '--max-heap-size=34' into executable
+  – Bakes '--expose-gc' and '--max-heap-size=34' into executable
     $ pkg --options "expose-gc,max-heap-size=34" index.js
-  - Consider packageA and packageB to be public
+  – Consider packageA and packageB to be public
     $ pkg --public-packages "packageA,packageB" index.js
-  - Consider all packages to be public
+  – Consider all packages to be public
     $ pkg --public-packages "*" index.js
-  - Bakes '--expose-gc' into executable
+  – Bakes '--expose-gc' into executable
     $ pkg --options expose-gc index.js
-  - reduce size of the data packed inside the executable with GZip
+  – reduce size of the data packed inside the executable with GZip
     $ pkg --compress GZip index.js
+  – compile the file using node's SEA feature.
+Creates executables for Linux, macOS and Windows
+    $ pkg --sea index.js
 ```

 The entrypoint of your project is a mandatory CLI argument.
 It may be: